Helperbird/website/src/features/auto-scroll.md

 ---
 layout: templates/features.html
-title: Auto scroll any page for Chrome, Firefox and Edge | Helperbird
+title: Automatically scroll down pages in any browser - Chrome, Edge, Firefox, iPad, iPhone
 description:
   Helperbird  allows you to easily change the auto-scroll speed and save it in three different modes; slow, medium and fast.
 A single click will stop the auto-scrolling.